Buying a new pair of rock climbing shoes can be an exciting, but daunting task, especially if it’s your first time.

 Thanks to the breathability, they will also help to keep your feet cooler, which can be very helpful in hotter climes.

-If you do suffer from smelly climbing shoes, you should check out our article on how to stop smelly climbing shoes.
+If you do suffer from smelly climbing shoes, you should check out our article on how to how to stop climbing shoes smelling.

-By combining leather or suede which stretch and a synthetic lining, which doesn’t, it’s possible to create a shoe that offers some of the flexibility of the full leather shoe, whilst avoiding the excessive stretch which can be the shoes undoing.
+By combining leather or suede which stretch and a synthetic lining, which doesn’t, it’s possible to create a shoe that offers some of the flexibility of the full leather, whilst avoiding the excessive stretch.

 The lining may be around the full foot or may be placed strategically in different parts of the shoe.
 The aim is to control the stretch in certain areas, whilst allowing it in others.